 For a recipe on how to make gajar ka halwa see this post.

-So, if there are vegetables in it, it is a healthy carrot cake right?
+So, if there are vegetables in it, carrot cake Is Good For You, right?

-I’m convinced! 😊 The ingredients for the cake itself are actually on the healthier side.
-There are a number of ingredients that add natural sweetness and moisture that saves the need for extra sugar.
+I’m convinced! 😊 There are a number of ingredients that add natural sweetness and moisture that saves the need for extra sugar.

 Although this is an Indian carrot cake, I’ve included pineapple in it as many carrot cakes in the US are made.
 The pineapple adds moisture and reduces the need for extra sugar.
 I personally love carrot cakes with crushed pineapple so I had to add it to this.

 The second key component of carrot cakes for me is a cream cheese frosting.
 To keep this easy, I made a whipped cream cheese cardamom frosting.
 It is lighter than the cardamom cream cheese buttercream frosting I used in my Gajar Ka Halwa Cupcakes.
 However, it is a spreadable frosting, not one that is easily piped.
 If you are planning on piping the frosting, I recommend referencing my other post to make the buttercream.

 - Shredded carrots (make sure to shred, not grate or food process)

 - Crushed pineapple (sold in a can here in the US)